mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 ## Flexibility of time usage

-This document RECOMMENDS further experiments with reducing conflicts by leveraging the increased flexibility of the online format.
+This document recommends further experiments with reducing conflicts by leveraging the increased flexibility of the online format.

 An in-person meeting must fit all sessions into an acceptable length for